Manchester United F.C. 1–6 Manchester City F.C.: Second half

-The second half started poorly for United when Evans was given a red card in the 47th minute after pulling back Balotelli and denying him a clear goalscoring opportunity.
+The second half started poorly for United when Evans was given a straight red card in the 47th minute after pulling back Balotelli and denying him a clear goalscoring opportunity as the last defender.
 Balotelli stayed on his feet until entering the penalty area as Evans pulled back his arm, but Clattenburg awarded a free-kick outside the area.
 City now on the front foot went close had when Balotelli picked out Sergio Agüero with a deep cross but the striker failed to connect with a volley.
 United applied more pressure with Rooney testing Hart again but City made their numerical superiority count with a well-worked second goal for Balotelli, making it 2–0.
 David Silva caught out the home defence with a brilliant ball for Milner inside the area and Balotelli arrived unmarked to turn in his cross for a sixth goal in five games.
 City were now in complete control and in the 69th minute, Agüero made it 3–0 by finishing with a close-range strike following a cross from Richards.
 Balotelli was replaced by Edin Džeko who in the 76th minute went close forcing De Gea into a save.

 In the 81st minute Darren Fletcher made it 3–1, scoring a consolation for United with a curling strike from the edge of the area into the top right-hand corner.
 City responded following a corner that was headed back across goal by Gareth Barry that was kept in at the far post by Joleon Lescott who stabbed the ball into the unsuspecting Džeko which saw the ball ricochet off his knee and into the back of the net to make it 4–1.
 In the first minute of added time, Džeko turned provider as he put David Silva through on goal with the Spanish midfielder racing into the penalty box before side-footing a left-foot shot low under De Gea.
 In the third minute of the added time, after getting the ball within his half Silva flicked up and volleyed a pass forward that put Džeko through on goal, the Bosnian striker carried the ball into the penalty area before hitting a shot low to the left of De Gea.
-The game finished 6–1 to City.
+Referee Mark Clattenburg blew the final whistle in the 94th minute, giving City a 6–1 win.